Participating in a Clinical Trial

 Every drug or therapy that is in place today to treat cancer had its start in a clinical trial.
 After promising results are seen in the laboratory, medical breakthroughs then require careful research through closely monitored studies in humans, called clinical trials.
 These studies deserve credit for new treatments of cancers that were previously considered incurable.

-Florida Cancer Specialists & Research Institute (FCS) partners with Sarah Cannon, which is the Cancer Institute of HCA Healthcare and one of the world’s leading clinical research organizations, to bring innovative treatment options to patients throughout Florida.
+Florida Cancer Specialists & Research Institute (FCS) partners with Sarah Cannon Research Institute, one of the world’s leading clinical research organizations, and Paradigm, Inc. to bring innovative treatment options to patients throughout Florida.

-More than 85 active clinical trials are underway at any point in time.
+At any point in time, more than 150 active clinical trials are underway at FCS.

-Over 9,000 patients have enrolled in FCS clinical studies since 2005.
+Over 11,000 patients have enrolled in FCS clinical studies since 2005 and more than 2,700 of those patients have participated in early phase clinical trials at one of our drug development units (DDU).
 In recent years, the majority of new cancer drugs approved for use in the U.S. were studied in clinical trials with FCS participation, prior to approval.
-Many of these now FDA-approved drugs began as Phase 1 or first-in-human clinical trials at our Drug Development Unit, including:
+Many of these now FDA-approved drugs began as Phase 1 or first-in-human clinical trials at our DDUs, including:

 - Avelumab